Limiting Thoughts that are Holding You Back

 Nonetheless, you are probably conscious of the fact that this is something completely subjective.
 In reality, perfection doesn’t really exist.

-“I blame myself or you are to blame”You’ve had a close encounter with blame previously, but since it such an important topic, it is crucial that we fully address it.
+“I blame myself” or “You are to blame”You’ve certainly had experiences and learned quite a lot about placing blame, but since it’s such an important topic, it is crucial that we fully address it.

 Blame in its two forms, blaming others or feeling guilty, is very damaging.
-It prohibits you from living a normal life and it can be paralyzing.
+It stops you from living a normal life and it can be paralyzing.

-- When you blame others, you escape from the responsibility that you should have over a situation, which results in immaturity and lack of perspective.
+When you blame others, you escape from the responsibility that you should be taking, which results in immaturity and lack of perspective.

-It’s important that you find the necessary balance of blaming yourself and blaming others, to be able to abandon this type of thinking that limits your mind.
+It’s important that you find the necessary balance of blaming yourself and blaming others, to stop limiting thoughts and free your mind.

-Many of us have experienced these ways of thinking that make us feel bad, that paralyze us and prevent us from living happy, full lives.
+Many of us have experienced these limiting thoughts that make us feel bad, that paralyze us and prevent us from living happy, full lives.

-Now that we are aware of every one of them, we should try our best not to fall into their snares.
+Now that you are aware of every one of them, you should try your best not to fall into their snares.

-Because we don’t deserve to suffer at our own hands since it is us who have put ourselves at these crossroads.
+You don’t deserve to suffer at your own hands since it is you who will be at the crossroads.

-Remember, the worst storms are the ones we form in our heads, not the ones that are actually occurring.
+Remember, the worst storms are the ones we form in our heads, not the ones that are actually happening.